alexwebbb/tf-gatekeeper-challenge/README.md

 }
 ```

-So in your middlware, you'll need to use it to get an object with the `user` and `pass` from the request header `x-username-and-password` (if this request header was sent at all!).
+So in your middleware, you'll need to use it to get an object with the `user` and `pass` from the request header `x-username-and-password` (if this request header was sent at all!).